Briermere Farms FRUIT CSA SHARE (NON-ORGANIC)

 August through mid-September : Peaches

 QUANTITY & PRICING

-The FRUIT SHARE will run for 18 weeks from July through October.
-It will consist of one 3-4 lb bag of fruit per week.
+The FRUIT SHARE will run for 14 weeks from August through November.
+It will consist of a 3-4 lb bag of fruit per week.

 ABOUT THE FRUIT FARM

 Our fruit share is Conventionally Grown by Briermere Farm, a family farm located just a short drive away from us on Sound Avenue in Riverhead.
 The farm produces many varieties of peaches, apples and berries.